ibm-cloud-docs/schematics/manage-resource-lifecycle.md

 # Managing resource lifecycle
 {: #manage-lifecycle}

-Deploy, modify, and remove {{site.data.keyword.cloud_notm}} resources by changing the infrastructure code in your Terraform template and by using {{site.data.keyword.bplong_notm}} to apply the template in your {{site.data.keyword.cloud_notm}} account.
+Deploy, modify, and remove {{site.data.keyword.cloud}} resources by changing the infrastructure code in your Terraform template and by using {{site.data.keyword.bplong_notm}} to apply the template in your {{site.data.keyword.cloud_notm}} account.
 {: shortdesc}

 **When do I use {{site.data.keyword.bplong_notm}} vs. the individual resource dashboards?**</br>